-The pre-to-post changes to the wetland water balance will be within reasonable variance such that no substantial negative impacts are expected if the recommendations of the FSR (GEI, 2025) and the Hydrogeologic Study (CVDE, 2024) (ie. lot-level infiltration, vegetation plantings within the SWM facility etc) are implemented.
-This EIS poses no additional mitigation related to water balance or wetland hydrology.
+As discussed in Section 7.3.2, the pre-to-post changes to the wetland water balance will be within reasonable variance such that no substantial negative impacts are expected if the recommendations of the FSR (GEI, 2025) and the Hydrogeologic Study (CVDE, 2024) (ie. lot-level infiltration, vegetation plantings within the SWM facility etc) are implemented.
+This EIS poses no additional mitigation actions related to water balance or wetland hydrology.